mnot/I-D/for-the-users/draft.md

 This also does not mean that the IETF community has any specific insight into what is "good for end users"; as before, we will need to interact with the greater Internet community and apply our process to help us make decisions, deploy our protocols, and ultimately determine their success or failure.

+Finally, this requirement only comes into force when an explicit conflict between the interests of users and other relevant parties is explicitly encountered (e.g., by being brought up in the Working Group).
+It does not imply that a standards effort needs to be audited for user impact, or every decision weighed against user interests.

 # Identifying Relevant Parties {#identifying}

-The relevant parties to an Internet standard MUST be documented, along with their interrelationships.
+Internet standards efforts are encouraged to consider and document relevant parties and their interrelationships.

 For example, HTML does so using the "priority of constituencies" in the HTML Design Principles
 {{PRIORITY}}: